OpenHD/Documentation/advanced-setup/air-recording.md

 Connect phone or pc to pi's wifi, open a browser in your pc/phone, type in pi's address, you'll find it's web interface, you'll see a tab called Files, open it, there are the video files.\
 \
 \

+# Recording Widget

+You can now start the recording with the record widget, it also displays how much space is left on your card.